slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On present

 You will die soon.
-Act accordingly and don't postpone joy.
+Act accordingly and don't postpone joy: live life ready to meet god.

 > *'Every day in the mirror I watch death at work.' -- Jean Cocteau*

 > *'We are like butterflies who flutter for a day and think it's forever.'*

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Mahatma Gandhi*

-> *'Live life ready to meet god.'*

 > *'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*